DzhanashiaKrsitina/screencamimitation/README.md

 **Data preparation**

 All images for processing must be saved in **./images/cover/[subdirectories]** e.g. "./images/cover/firstbatch/1.jpg".
-The naming of subdirecties and individual images is irrelevant.
+The naming of subdirectories and individual images is irrelevant.
 By default only .jpg images proccessed, the working format can be changes inside the code.
 After processing the resulting images are saved in **./images/output/[subdirectories]**  e.g. "./images/output/firstbatch/1.jpg".